Spiritual World - Thoughtful Imagination

 Sanjaya said:

-26. Then saw Pârtha stationed there in both the armies, grandfathers, fathers-in-law and uncles, brothers and cousins, his own and their sons and grandsons, and
+26. Then saw Pârtha stationed there in both the armies, grandfathers,

 p.
 16